SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   INTO CORRESPONDING FIELDS OF @struc.
 "Existing structure
 ```
 > **💡 Note**<br>
->-   When listing the fields, only those fields that are really of
-    interest should be read as a rule for performance reasons.
->-   It makes a lot of sense to further restrict the read result, for
+>-  Although its use is optional, a `WHERE` clause should be specified to further restrict the read result.
-    example and although it is optional, a `WHERE` clause should
-    always be specified for performance reasons too to restrict the read
-    result.
->-   The addition `CORRESPONDING FIELDS OF` in the `INTO`
+>-  Regarding the addition `CORRESPONDING FIELDS OF` in the `INTO`
-    clause is required when using an existing variable as target and
-    listing the fields, otherwise a type compatibility issue might arise
-    because the variable is filled from left to right beginning with the
-    first field in the list of fields.
+    clause: As mentioned, only the content of columns for which there are identically named components in the target are assigned.
+However, if you want to read data into an existing data object and particular fields are specified in the `SELECT` list and if the addition is **not** specified, you might stumble on undesired results.
+The target data object must contain enough components and the content of the columns are assigned to the components of the target from left to right in the order specified after `SELECT`.
+The content of surplus components of the target is not changed.
+Plus, pay attention to [assignment rules](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenselect_into_conversion.htm).
+Basic rule: Without `CORRESPONDING ...`, column names do not play a role but only the position.
+With `CORRESPONDING ...`, the position of the columns does not play a role but only the name.
+>-   Find more information regarding the addition `INTO` [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapinto_clause.htm).

 **Reading multiple rows into an internal table**.
-The read result
-can, for example, be stored in an existing internal table
-(`itab`) or an internal table that is declared inline.
 ``` abap
 SELECT FROM dbtab
   FIELDS *              "All fields